-The Honorary Awards Committee will meet annually in October to consider all nominations, taking into consideration the statement of support from the Schools when making their decision.
+The Honorary Awards Committee will meet annually in October to consider all nominations, taking into consideration the statement of support from Schools when making their decision.
+Details of the discussions held by the Committee and the minutes of the meeting are strictly confidential, and final decisions relating to individual nominations will not be made publicly available.